kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/08-styling-react/70-styling-option-item.md

 ![item focus](https://i.imgur.com/ILVXF9W.png)

 ### The beauty of index
-* Where will get the number from that we want to pass into our list of options?
+* Where will we get the number that we want to pass into our list of options?
 * It can't be static, that would be a pain updating
 * Luckily map give us access to `index`